oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/nat/Upnp.md

 The `UpnpClient` class represents a UPnP gateway device and provides methods for adding and deleting port mappings.
 The `addPortMapping` method takes an external port number and an internal port number as input and returns a `Boolean` indicating whether the port mapping was successfully added.
 This method uses the `GatewayDevice` instance associated with the `UpnpClient` to add port mappings for both TCP and UDP protocols.
 The `deletePortMapping` method takes an external port number as input and returns a `Boolean` indicating whether the port mapping was successfully deleted.
 This method uses the `GatewayDevice` instance associated with the `UpnpClient` to delete port mappings for both TCP and UDP protocols.

-Overall, this module provides a way for the Alephium project to manage UPnP port mappings on a network.
-This could be useful for allowing external clients to connect to the Alephium network without requiring manual port forwarding on the router.
-For example, a user could run an Alephium node on their home network and use UPnP to automatically configure their router to allow incoming connections to the node.
+Overall, this module provides a way for the Oxygenium project to manage UPnP port mappings on a network.
+This could be useful for allowing external clients to connect to the Oxygenium network without requiring manual port forwarding on the router.
+For example, a user could run an Oxygenium node on their home network and use UPnP to automatically configure their router to allow incoming connections to the node.
 ## Questions:
  1. What is the purpose of this code?